seashell-coder/CryptoClustering/README.md

 ![Alt Text](./Resources/crypto.png)

 ## DESCRIPTION
-- In this challenge, we'll try use to predict if cryptocurrencies are affected by 24-hour or 7-day price changes using Python and unsupervised learning.
+- In this challenge, we'll try to predict if cryptocurrencies are affected by 24-hour or 7-day price changes using Python and unsupervised learning.

 ### INSTRUCTIONS
 - Load the crypto_market_data.csv into a DataFrame.